Jack Kerouac: Posthumous editions

 In 2007, to coincide with the 50th anniversary of On the Roads publishing, Viking issued two new editions: On the Road: The Original Scroll and On the Road: 50th Anniversary Edition.
 By far the more significant is Scroll, a transcription of the original draft typed as one long paragraph on sheets of tracing paper which Kerouac taped together to form a 120 ft scroll.
 The text is more sexually explicit than Viking allowed to be published in 1957, and also uses the real names of Kerouac's friends rather than the fictional names he later substituted.
 Indianapolis Colts owner Jim Irsay paid $2.43 million for the original scroll and allowed an exhibition tour that concluded at the end of 2009.
 The other new issue, 50th Anniversary Edition, is a reissue of the 40th anniversary issue under an updated title.

 The Kerouac/Burroughs manuscript And the Hippos Were Boiled in Their Tanks was published for the first time on November 1, 2008, by Grove Press.
 Previously, a fragment of the manuscript had been published in the Burroughs compendium, Word Virus.

 Les Éditions du Boréal, a Montreal-based publishing house, obtained rights from Kerouac's estate to publish a collection of works titled La vie est d'hommage (it was released in April 2016).
 It includes 16 previously unpublished works, in French, including a novella, Sur le chemin, La nuit est ma femme, and large sections of Maggie Cassidy originally written in French.
 Both Sur le chemin and La nuit est ma femme have also been translated to English by Jean-Christophe Cloutier, in collaboration with Kerouac, and were published in 2016 by the Library of America in The Unknown Kerouac.

 Literary executorship and representation

-Kerouac's literary executor, after the death of his direct family members, was John Sampas, who had been married to Kerouac's sister.
-When he died, in 2017, his son took over.
+Kerouac's literary executor, after the death of Kerouac’s direct family members, was John Sampas, whose sister had been married to Kerouac at the time of his death in 1969.
+In 2017 Sampas’ son took over executorship of the Kerouac estate.